-This appeal procedure begins when an Appellant Athlete submits a formal written appeal that identifies one of the permitted grounds of appeal ("the Notice of Appeal") to the chair of the British Curling board and SRUK.
+This Appeal Procedure begins when an Appellant Athlete submits a formal written appeal that identifies one of the permitted grounds of appeal ("the Notice of Appeal") to the Chair of British Curling, Rob Niven, British.Curling@sisport.com.

-The Notice of Appeal must be received by British Curling and SRUK1 within 3 working days of the selection decision, being communicated in writing (usually via email).
+The Notice of Appeal must be received by British Curling within 3 working days of the selection decision, being communicated in writing (usually via email).